 - Dr. Dmitry Starodubov, Chief Scientist, FOMS Inc.

 Expanding Consumer Connections to Space - Exploring Unique Partnerships with the International Space Station

 This session will focus on how the unique nature of the ISS is enabling exciting content that is viewed by millions of people across the world.
 Panelists include media and network affiliates that develop content focused on what it is like to live and work in space and the innovative research being done onboard the ISS.
 Panelists will discuss why there is a drive to highlight space and how these unique stories can excite the general public and influence future research on the space station.

-- Tere Dardon, Marketing Manager, Marketing and Partnerships, ISS National Laboratory
+- Tere Dardon-Riley, Manager, Marketing and Partnerships, ISS National Laboratory

-- Brian Pendergast, Director of Development, Seeker, a Group Nine Media brand
+- Brian Pendergast, Director of Development, Seeker, Group Nine Media

 Announcements of New Funding Opportunities